anthony-tresontani/methodic-python/TDD.rst

 On the TDD original bible, Kent Beck give us three methods to write the next step:

 `Remove duplication`

+TDD implies writing the smallest solution to make your test pass.
+Which mean, if you have:

+    self.assertEquals( my_function(1), 10)

+the first usual step is to write:

+    def my_function(val):
+        return 10

+Well, fine, but now we have the value 10 duplicated between the test and the code.
+You have to remove it and write real code for that.
+The aim of that is to refactor under a GREEN test suite.
+As soon as you break something by refactoring, RED.

 `Triangularisation`

+This is definitely my prefered method.
+You still perform as the first method, but instead of removing duplication, you write another test.

+     self.assertEquals( my_function(2), 20)

+Can't keep anymore your weak implementation, have to write a test now.
+For a pure TDD point of view, there is two cons:
+1. Your work with a RED bar.
+2. Code duplication is test.

+But the process is easier and scalable.
+The more complex your problem is, the more triangularisation you can use.

 `obvious implementation`

+Sometimes, it's just so easy than doing it in one step is just obvious.
+Take care using this method.

 Fake the world
 --------------